scottandrewlepera/wordpress-buttondown-plugin/README.md

 These are the pages that visitors will be redirected to for the login process.
 You must create these pages yourself, or the plugin can create them for you.
 The default values are there as suggestions.

-> ⚠️ Landing pages are always top-level pages and cannot have a parent.
+NOTE: Landing pages are always top-level pages and cannot have a parent.

 ### Adding the login form

-Once you've created the login page, you can place the login form on it with the `wp_buttondown_check_form` shortcode.
+Once you've created the login page, you can place the login form on it with the `wp_buttondown_login_form` shortcode.

 ```
 [wp_buttondown_login_form]